agroza/eepromrw/README.md

 # eepromrw
-28C64B EEPROM Read/Write

-This program reads, writes, verifies, or erases a 28C64B EEPROM located at a given address.\
+The 28C64B EEPROM Read/Write program reads, writes, verifies, or erases a 28C64B EEPROM located at the given address.\
 I wrote it to easily program and read back OPTION ROMs.

+### Program Usage

+I pasted these lines straight from the commandline help screen.

 ```
 Usage is: